SCRT-HQ/VaporShell/docs/glossary/New-VSRDSDBInstance.md

 ### -StorageEncrypted
 A value that indicates whether the DB instance is encrypted.
-By default, it is not encrypted.
+By default, it isn't encrypted.
 **Amazon Aurora**
 Not applicable.
 The encryption for DB instances is managed by the DB cluster.